alaycock/sirius-playlists/README.md

 1. Clone this repo
 2. Install npm
+3. Get a Youtube API key and set it to the environment variable YT_API_KEY
+4. Install MongoDB and ensure you can connect to it
-3.  `npm install` to install dependencies
+5.  `npm install` to install dependencies
-4.  `npm start` to start the web server on localhost:3000
+6.  `npm start` to start the web server on localhost:3000

 To Do
 -----